The Avalanches: Live performances

 The Avalanches, initially, played live using samplers, analogue keyboards, bass guitar, drum kit, and theremin.
 Their set-up later included four turntables, a percussion stand, and a battery of MIDI-controlled special effects.

 The band performed at festivals during 2000–2001, including the Big Day Out, Falls Festival and V1.
 For their European live tour, Peter "Snakey" Whitford was used as a touring percussionist, he had previously played in the Afro Psych band Prophecy throughout the Indonesian islands.
 Seltmann broke his ankle during the band's Electric Ballroom show in London, while Dela Cruz suffered a concussion on-stage at the V2001 festival.
 The remaining live dates were DJ sets with Chater only.
 Despite this, the band eventually received the Best Live Act 2001 award from MUZIK magazine.
 This format continued for the United States and Japan Since I Left You Tours.
 Chater, Dela Cruz and Fabay also took the DJ show around Australia, calling themselves the Magic Midgets.

 The Avalanches continued DJing at Australian festivals such as Golden Plains and Splendour in the Grass throughout 2006 and into 2007, although these sets were a return to a heavier, club sound and markedly different from the previous Brains' DJ sets.
-The group returned to live performances in 2016, with a performance at Australian music festival Splendour in the Grass.
+The group returned to live performances in 2016, with a performance at Splendour in the Grass.
 Their live setup feature Chater on bass and Di Blasi on turntables, alongside guest musicians Paris Jeffree on drums, Spank Rock as MC, and Eliza Wolfgramm on vocals.

 In May 2017 The Avalanches curated The Avalanches – Since I Left You Block Party as part of Sydney's Vivid LIVE festival.
 Playing outdoors at the Sydney Opera House, The Avalanches headlined and were joined by 'special guests' DJ Shadow, Briggs, Sampa the Great, Jonti and DJ JNETT.